 The delay in the watercourse (transtime) in days is determined by the length of the watercourse (rivlen) and the water's maximum velocity (rivvel).
 The maximum velocity is a general parameter with unit m/s.
-The delay in the local river is dependent on subbasin size, as stream length calculated from its area.
+The delay in the river is dependent on subbasin land area if the default river length is used.
 The delay is a pure translation.
 The delay is divided into whole days (ttday) and parts of the day (ttpart).

-$$\begin{aligned} transtime = & \frac{rivlen}{rivvel~8.64~10}^4 \\ ttday = & INT \left(transtime \right) \\ ttpart = & transtime - REAL \left(ttday \right) \end{aligned}$$
+$$transtime = \frac{rivlen}{rivvel \times 8.64 \times 10^4}$$ $ttday = INT \left(transtime\right)$ $ttpart = transtime - REAL \left(ttday\right)$

-The inflow of the river is stored in two arrays (riverq and riverc) until it is time for it to drain out.
-The outflow is weighted by using the parts of the day that are during the time step.
+The inflow of the river is stored in two arrays (riverq and riverc) until it is time for it to flow out of the river stretch.
+The outflow is weighted by using the parts of the time step (ttpart) that are to flow out during the time step.

-After the calculation of outflow the values in the arrays are shifted forward one day.
+After the calculation of outflow the values in the arrays are shifted forward one time step.